The mission of the SR2c is to pursue sound and reproducible research, support statistical study design, analysis and interpretation, without borders.

 Dr. Yifan Xu received his Ph.D in Mathematical Sciences from Binghamton University.
 His expertise and fields of interest include statistical inference in clinical research, statistical modeling in high dimensional data analysis and statistical software development.
 In addition to his adjunct faculty position, Dr. Xu works at IBM Watson Health as a data scientist, developing predictive models and algorithms and performing ad-hoc studies.

 Jang Ik is pursuing his Ph.D in modern biostatistics from the department of Epidemiology and Biostatistics at Case Western Reserve University School of Medicine.
 He has an MS in biostatistics from Harvard School of Public Health and has worked as a biostatistician at Channing Lab and TIMI Study in Brigham and Women's Hospital in Boston MA.
-His current research interests are clinical trial data analysis, machine learning, and causal inference.
+His interest is in developing statistical methods for big and high-demensional data and causal mediation anaysis.

 Arielle Bloostein is pursuing her MS in Computer Science at the School of Engineering at Case Western Reserve University.
 She has a BA in Psychology from Case Western Reserve University's College of Arts and Sciences.
-Her interests are in machine learning and project management.
+Her interests are in machine learning and data analytics.

 Youjun Li is pursuing his Ph.D in modern biostatistics from the department of Epidemiology and Biostatistics at Case Western Reserve University School of Medicine.
 He has an MS in Statistics from Case Western Reserve University School of Arts and Science as well as an MS in Economics from University of Freiburg in Germany.
 He is also a research assistant in Professor Jeffrey Albert's team.
 His research interests include Bayesian Inference, machine learning and longitudinal data analysis.